-Her appointment was announced on Wednesday and a spokesman said Dr Steen will also be the first suffragan bishop to have been consecrated in Norwich Cathedral for more than 100 years when the ceremony takes place on June 23.
+Her appointment was announced today (Wednesday) and a spokesman said Dr Steen will also be the first suffragan bishop to have been consecrated in Norwich Cathedral for more than 100 years when the ceremony takes place on Wednesday, June 23.

 Suffragan bishops are usually consecrated in London and York but there have been changes due to the pandemic.

 Dr Steen studied at Newnham and Trinity Colleges, Cambridge, and Westcott House theological college.
-She had been a curate in the Diocese of St Albans before moving to Southwark as chaplain to Bishop Tom Butler.
+She was a curate in the Diocese of St Albans before moving to Southwark as chaplain to Bishop Tom Butler.

 Her move to the Diocese of Norwich follows more than 20 years of ministry in the Diocese of Southwark.
 Since 2013, she has been the Archdeacon and was previously Canon Chancellor of Southwark Cathedral and director of ministerial education.